ccgarant/cardano-cip-50-draft-liesenfelt-supporting-work/new_pool_ranking/cip-50-ranking-equation-notes.md

 # On Proper Stake Pool Ranking

-To complete the CIP-50 Liesenfelt Fair Reward Equation total picture game theory, it was noted thru community comments that the stake pool ranking system would have to be taken into [consideration](https://github.com/cardano-foundation/CIPs/pull/242#issuecomment-1120710769).
+To complete the CIP-50 Liesenfelt Fair Reward Equation total picture game theory, it was noted thru community comments that the stake pool ranking system should be taken into [consideration](https://github.com/cardano-foundation/CIPs/pull/242#issuecomment-1120710769).
 It was a valid point.

-Therefore, the following is a walk thru in pursuit of a fair and simple stake pool ranking equation from a leverage-based approach.
+Therefore, the following is a walk thru in pursuit of a fair and simple stake pool ranking equation from a decentralization, leverage-based approach.
 Stake pools will be referred herein as "pools" for short.

-## Principles and Assumptions:
+## Principles and Assumptions

 The first questions to ask are, what matters?
 Why?
 Who is the beneficiary?
 Good for who?
 What should be included?
 Excluded?

 The following are the key principles and assumptions for pool ranking:
 1. **Decentralization** is the first priority.
+2. **Less leverage** is more desirable.
-1. Pool Ranking shall be **independent and agnostic to the number of pools**, or desired k-parameter number of pools.
+1. Pool Ranking shall be **independent and agnostic to the number of pools**.
-1. Pool Ranking shall be **independent of pool yield** because that would automatically knock out smaller pools or less filled pools.
+1. Pool Ranking shall be **independent of pool yield** because that would automatically knock out smaller pools, early pools, or less filled pools.
-1. Pool Ranking shall have **no pool size bias** (i.e. saturation size based off pledge) Big pools are treated the same as pools.
+1. Pool Ranking shall have **no pool size bias**.
+Big pools are treated the same as small pools.
+1. **Performance** matters for delegators.

-## Key Variables and Parameters:
+## Key Variables, Parameters, and Definitions

 The following are the key variables and parameters for pool ranking per epoch:
 - **performance** : number of assigned blocks minted vs dropped